vadimcn/codelldb/MANUAL.md

 - If restarting the debug session, go to `preRunCommands` step.
 - The `exitCommands` sequence is executed.

-Note that attaching to a running process may be [restricted](https://en.wikipedia.org/wiki/Ptrace#Support) on some systems.
-You may need to adjust system configuration to enable it.

 ### Pick Process Command